garrardkitchen/resume/content/_index.md

 ---

-### Where I see my passions, and skill set, benefiting your organisation
+## Where I see my passions, and skill set, benefiting your organisation

-- My thirst for learning is the catalyst that drives and keeps me current
+- My thirst for learning is the catalyst that drives me and keeps me current
-- I can help you migrate enterprise solutions and web-based applications to the serverless stack (reduce maintenance and running costs) as well as help you rapidly test hypotheses by developing & deploying new features to assess traction and revenue opportunities
+- I can help you migrate enterprise solutions and web-based applications to the serverless stack (reduce maintenance and tech debt, running costs and carbon usage) as well as help you rapidly test hypotheses by developing & deploying new features to assess traction and revenue opportunities
 - A passion (one of many!) is serverless technologies.
 It has been for many years.
 It started with Azure functions a few years back, progressing this experience with AWS, returning over the last few years to Azure.
 IMO, the benefits of Serverless outweigh any other approach experienced by me in my time in the industry.
+These are some of my favourite benefits from adopting serverless technologies:

+  - Rapidness from concept to implementation
+  - Cost [to you and your customers]
+  - SRP and EDA [reuse; patterns]
+  - Isolated scaling and resilience
+  - Reduced energy consumption & carbon emissions
-These are some of my favourite benefits from adopting serverless technologies: (1) rapidness from concept to implementation, (2) cost [to you and your customers], (3) SRP [reuse; patterns], (4) isolated scaling and resilience and (5) apportioning the right amount of effort on the business logic and not the infrastructure.
+  - Apportioning the right amount of effort on the business logic and not the infrastructure.

 - My experience as well as being responsible for the design of and implementation of (very hands-on), cloud architectures of different sizes that deliver on business continuity and scalability.
 - I have designed solutions that take advantage of ML backend services (AWS Transcribe, AWS Comprehend) and have developed PoCs and production services using serverless technology (Azure Functions, LogicApps, Event Grid, Event Hub, AWS Lambda, AWS Step Functions, AWS API Gateway).
-- Architected, and am currently implementing a new Platform that has Kubernetes firmly at it's heart
+- Architected, and implemented a new Platform that has Kubernetes (AKS) firmly at it's heart
 - Although I have a track record with AWS, as well as certifications, my focus now is firmly on the Azure cloud platform.
 - I keep current and research the developing world of serverless technologies.
+My current focus is WASM (OOB) and this has led me into learning Rust.

-### My preferred role
+## My preferred role

-To lead the design and implementation of cloud-native architecture (Azure), development of either cloud-centric (or hybrid) products or services, guided by DevOps culture, to help shape the patterns and practices used and to innovation through the application of cloud technology.
+To lead the design and implementation of cloud-native architecture (Azure), development of either cloud-centric (or hybrid) products or services, guided by DevSecOps culture, practices and tooling, to help shape the patterns and practices used and to innovation through the application of cloud technology.

 ---

 I have captured most of my career timeline here in the [Projects](#projects), [Skills](#skills) and [Experience](#experience) sections.

 ---

+## Old resume and reference

 {{% table %}}
 |          |                    |